 SANDRA LAMENZA, 54, has served as Vice President and General Manager, Retail Division since April 1999.
 She is responsible for the supervision of the Company operated retail stores.
-Ms. Lamenza started in the training department of Ethan Allen in 1988 and has held various marketing positions.
+Ms. Lamenza started in the training department of the Company in 1988 and has held various marketing positions.

-Craig W. Stout, 52, has served as Vice President, Design and Product Development since August 1995.
+CRAIG W. STOUT, 52, has served as Vice President, Design and Product Development since August 1995.
 He is responsible for the design and development of products sold by the Company.
-Mr. Stout joined Ethan Allen in 1972 and has held various marketing, merchandising and product development positions.
+Mr. Stout joined the Company in 1972 and has held various marketing, merchandising and product development positions.

 EDWARD TEPLITZ, 41, has served as Chief Financial Officer since August 2002.
 He is responsible for all financial aspects of the Company.
-Mr. Teplitz joined the Company in 2001 and prior to that was an Ethan Allen licensee in Pittsburgh, Pennsylvania and Cleveland, Ohio.
+Mr. Teplitz joined the Company as Vice President, Finance in 2001 and prior to that was an Ethan Allen licensee in Pittsburgh, Pennsylvania and Cleveland, Ohio.
 Prior to that Mr. Teplitz worked in the corporate finance department of E.F.
 Hutton & Company and FLIC (USA), Inc. Mr. Teplitz holds an MBA in Finance from Columbia Business School and a B.S. in Accounting from Wharton School of Finance.

 LENORA W. KIRKLEY, 45, has served as Vice President, Advertising and Corporate Communications since February 1993.
-She is responsible for the Advertising, Public Relations, and Consumer Finance divisions of the Company.
+She is responsible for the Advertising Department of the Company.
 Ms. Kirkley joined the Company as Retail Advertising Manager in May 1988.
 Prior to joining the Company, she held various account management positions with Grey Worldwide Inc., and Doyle Dane Bernbach, Inc., New York Advertising Agencies.